No to police state: Background

-Igor Indylo died in the police precinct of Shevchenkivskyi District, Kyiv on May 18, 2010.
-Civil activists and journalists considered his death a murder committed by constables Sergiy Pryhodko and Sergiy Kovalenko.
+Ihor Indylo died in the police precinct of Shevchenkivskyi District, Kyiv, on May 18, 2010.
+Indylo's family, as well as civil activists and journalists, believed that he was murdered by the police.
 His death captured public attention and started a civil campaign.
-An investigation and court process have been ongoing since January 2015.
-The courts have not determined the cause of death.
+In the spring of 2011, Judge Mykola Yashchenko of the Kyiv Court of Appeals ordered further investigation into the incident, ruling the prosecution had not properly established a cause of death.